ChrisWileyShay/starter-hugo-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: University of Connecticut / Harvard University
+  - name: University of Connecticut
     url: https://humanrights.uconn.edu/person/christopher-shay/#:~:text=Christopher%20Shay%20is%20a%20post,%2C%20and%20post%2Dconflict%20outcomes./
+  - name: Harvard University
 # Short bio (displayed in user profile at end of posts)
 bio: I study civil wars and nonviolent resistance movements, and especially their legacies on societies and governments.